-- Does the application describe the activities or steps that will be used to achieve each of the objectives proposed during the period of performance? - Does the applicant include a time line that includes each activity and identifies responsible staff? - Does the application identify meaningful support and collaboration with key stakeholders in planning, designing and implementing all activities?
+- Describes the activities or steps that will be used to achieve each of the objectives proposed during the period of performance. - Includes a time line that includes each activity and identifies responsible staff. - Identifies meaningful support and collaboration with key stakeholders in planning, designing and implementing all activities. - Includes the 6, 12, and 18-month benchmarks as explained above.